 The No Surprises Act introduces a new term called the Qualifying Payment Amount, or QPA, and defines it as the plan’s median contracted rate — the middle amount in an ascending or descending list of contracted rates, adjusted for market consumer price index in urban areas (CPIU).

 How is the QPA used?

 There are two uses for the QPA.
-First, it is a primary factor – perhaps the primary factor — that will be considered during the arbitration process if a provider does not agree with the payor’s initial payment, negotiations are unsuccessful and the Independent Dispute Resolution process is invoked.
+First, it is a factor that will be considered during the arbitration process if a provider does not agree with the payor’s initial payment, negotiations are unsuccessful and the Independent Dispute Resolution process is invoked.
 Second, the Act also introduces a new value called the Recognized Amount (RA).
 The RA is the basis for determining member cost share.
 It is equal to the QPA or billed charges (if lesser than QPA) for self-insured plans, and for insured plans underwritten in states with no surprise billing protections (for insured plans underwritten in states with a payment standard, the state payment standard is the basis for determining member cost share).
 This means ERISA and select insured plans may no longer always determine the member cost share based on the allowed amount.